 First, let's discuss what they are.
 Think about a shower system.
-Older, traditional tub/shower systems typically had a shower head and a tub spout.
+Older, traditional tub/shower systems typically have a shower head and a diverting tub spout.
 Usually when you turn the handle, the water comes out of the tub spout and to move or divert the water up to the shower head you pull a lever on the tub spout.
 This diverts the water upwards until the water is turned off.
 This is a very economical and practical system, but it doesn't provide many options and many diverter tub spouts are less attractive than non-diverting ones.

 OK, that's the what, now for the deeper dive.
 If sharing valves exist, why would you not want one?
 Well, there are a few reasons:

 - Water saving: As we know, we have a limited supply of fresh water on this planet, and as the population grows it becomes more and more important to save and protect it.
 North America certainly seems ahead of the curve on this one, (evidenced by the enormous water wasting shower heads sold across Europe and in other parts of the world).
 The state of California actually outlaws the use of sharing valves for just this reason; water is precious and we need to safeguard it.

 - Limited hot water: Just how big IS your hot water tank?
 With limitations on the flow rate of each element in your shower, you could use multiple elements longer than you used to be able to, but it will still significantly lessen the length of your time with a hot shower!

 - Personal preferences: While it seems like a great idea, do you really want want spraying at your from all different directions?
 If you take the time to direct them properly, maybe.
 But it tends to be one of those things that sounds better in theory than in practice.

 - Maybe two of you like to shower at the same time.
 In that case, two functioning shower heads could be great.
 (Make sure you have adequate available hot water!)